 Chat modes

-Aider has 3 different chat modes:
+Aider has a few different chat modes:

 • code - Aider will make changes to your code to satisfy your requests.